 In March 2007, the British Broadcasting Company (BBC) broadcast a show called "The Great Global Warming Swindle" that seemed to counter all that "Inconvenient Truth" stuff from Al Gore, et al with experts (including some with PhDs) claiming that the human-caused global warming was just a scam.
 Unfortunately, the people who were swindled were the viewers of the BBC GGWS show.
 Though broadcast overseas, it has been viewed by many thousands of people in the United States courtesy of internet TV (and will probably be broadcast on the Fox channel sometime soon).
 Needless to say, there were many problems with the "documentary".
 Here are a few links to critiques of the show:

 Christopher Merchant created a video point-by-point critique of the swindle show and posted it to Google Video in 2007.
-He has since updated his critique and you can download the video (100 Mb) from his homepage.
+He has since updated his critique and you can view the video on YouTube at https://youtu.be/pxw3_XBvm94.
 Chrisopher Merchant is a lecturer in Earth Observation in the School of GeoSciences at the University of Edinburgh.
 His research interests are in remote sensing and modeling of air-sea interaction.
 Merchant's analysis of the Swindle film shows how the film's editor and speakers use every trick in the book to attempt to deceive the viewers of the Swindle film.
 One logical fallacy Merchant points out is that the film uses the fact that the Earth's climate has always been changing (a correct statement) to "prove" that humans could not now be cause global warming (an illogical conclusion).
 There are other errors in logic and rhetorical tricks used by the film makers that Merchant details in his video.
 He also shows how the film makers used a long-ago discredited science paper from the 1980s to make their case about the Sun being the cause---this paper is still being recycled in the climate skeptics internet postings.
 If you were to continue the flawed, incorrect analysis of that 1980s paper to today's data, you would see that the paper's Sun's "activity" index went down while the global temperature INcreased---something the film makers conveniently do not show even though the film was broadcast twenty years after the science paper was published.

 George Marshall's posting "The Great Channel Four Swindle" examines the credentials and probable biases of the experts using in the Swindle show.